Why buy ABTA

 (Consumers travelling independently are exposed to overbooking of hotels and may have no recourse other than through the local courts in their destination.
 Equally Consumers who “self-package” and have a complaint often face lengthy battles through regional courts in their holiday destinations)

-Peak Retreats is fully bonded with ABTA but does not require to hold an ATOL license run by the CAA as these are only for operators who offer flight inclusive packages that we don't offer.
+Peak Retreats is bonded with ABTA but is not required to hold an ATOL licence run by the CAA as these are only for operators who offer flight inclusive packages, which we don't offer.

 (If you pay the airline, hotel or other supplier direct, there is no legal requirement for them to provide any security against insolvency and you could lose your money.
 If you have bought the flights direct from the airline, the airline has no legal responsibility to repatriate you)

 Quality that shows